AlejandroAlbaCastillo/AlejandroAlbaCastillo/README.md

 ### Hi there 👋
 #### I am a junior developer who just finished his studies in Developing Web and Multiplatform apps

+- 🔭 I’m currently working on renewing the Galactic Astrophysics Group's website from UGR being an intereen

+- 🌱 I’m currently learning Python and CSS animations
 #### I have a B2 English level

 I program in: